CENTRAL AMERICA WAR (1979-1992)

 During the Central America War, more than 300 U.S. troops were killed in the extended theatre of operation.

-Over 200 documented military and terrorist attacks occurred above or on Honduran territory during the Central America War; many by Nicaraguan communist government troops and El Salvadoran leftist guerrilla forces directed against American troops while operating in a combat role and equipped for combat in Honduras.
+Over 300 documented military and terrorist attacks occurred above or on Honduran territory during the Central America War; many by Nicaraguan communist government troops and El Salvadoran leftist guerrilla forces directed against American troops while operating in a combat role and equipped for combat in Honduras.
 Countless attacks remain undocumented or secret.

 An estimated 300,000 U.S. troops, many equipped for combat with ammunition, were deployed to Honduras during the Central America War to protect U.S. interests, form a protective shield and conduct military operations and training.
-There was no formal treaty or Congressional mandate authorizing the deployments of U.S. troops equipped for combat to Honduras, therefore no Executive Branch combat recognitions.
+There was no formal treaty or Congressional law authorizing the deployments of U.S. troops equipped for combat to Honduras, therefore no Executive Branch combat recognitions.

 “In Honduras, Cuba has just now completed the same unification operations: Parties have been joined together in a national directorate committed to armed struggle.
 A new attempt to overthrow an established government by force is underway.”
 (Statement before the Subcommittee on Western Hemisphere Affairs of the Senate Foreign Relations Committee on December 14, 1981 by Ambassador Thomas O. Enders, Assistance Secretary of Inter-American Affairs)